-If the defendant fails to pay the fine by the payment date and fails to make a written request for trial, the municipality doubles the original fine amount (not to exceed \$1000.00) and then completes a Request for Adjudication (DC 28A) and transmittals the citation to the Court along with the Request.
-Once the Court receives the citation and Request for Adjudication (DC 28A), the clerk makes a file and schedules a trial date.
+If the defendant fails to pay the fine by the payment date and fails to make a written request for trial, the municipality doubles the original fine amount (not to exceed \$1000.00) and then completes a Request for Adjudication and transmits the citation to the Court along with the Request.
+When the Court receives the citation and Request for Adjudication, the Clerk makes a file and schedules a trial date.

-If the defendant pays the fine to the municipality in advance of the trial date, the case is closed.
-If the defendant fails to appear for a requested trial date and has not paid the fine, the municipality may double the original fine amount up to \$1000.00 and the court may enter a guilty/ex parte judgment in the amount due on the demand for judgment on the affidavit.
+If the defendant fails to appear for a requested trial date and has not paid the fine, the municipality may double the original fine amount up to \$1000.00 and may enter a guilty/ex parte judgment in the amount due on the demand for judgment on the affidavit.

 If a defendant appears at trial and is found guilty of committing a municipal infraction, the Court shall order payment of up to \$1000.00, plus court costs.
-Payments can only be made to the Court on the day of trial, after which payments must be made to the municipality.
-If the fine remains unpaid for thirty (30) days following the court date, the case goes to civil for entry of a judgment unless the judge suspended or deferred payment.
+If the fine remains unpaid for thirty (30) days following the court date, the case goes to civil for entry of a judgment unless the judge suspended or deferred the payment.
 At trial, the judge may also order the defendant to abate the infraction or permit the municipality to abate the infraction at the defendant's expense.

-All fines, penalties or forfeitures collected by the District Court, with the exception of costs, for a municipal infraction shall be remitted to the municipality in which the infraction occurred.
+All fines, penalties or forfeitures collected by the District Court, with the exception of costs for a municipal infraction, shall be remitted to the municipality in which the infraction occurred.

-Department of Natural Resources Citations
+Department of Natural Resource Citations

-Department of Natural Resource (DNR) citations are issued for violations of the natural resource laws of the State.
-Under Natural Resources Article 1-204(a), every DNR police officer shall have all the powers conferred upon police officers of the State.
-These powers may be exercised anywhere within the state.
-Natural resources citations either carry a prepayable fine amount or are must appear for an offense punishable by time in jail.
-Only one offense is charged on a citation.
+Department of Natural Resource citations are issued for violations of the natural resource laws of the State.
+Under Natural Resources Article 1-204(a), every Natural Resources police officer shall have all the powers conferred upon police officers of the State.
+These powers may be exercised anywhere within the State.
+Natural Resource citations either carry a pre-payable fine amount or require a defendant to appear for an offense punishable by time in jail.
+Only one offense is charged per citation.
 These offenses are charged on a Maryland Natural Resources Citation form.
-DNR officers often write the trial date on the citation.

-Once a natural resources citation is received and entered by the Court, a trial date is scheduled.
-If the Court's schedule permits, it will use the trial date specified by the DNR officer.
-When the Court must set a trial date, it will do so according to the officer's schedule.
-Must appear citations are scheduled at 9:00 a.m. and pre-payable citations are scheduled at 1:30 p.m.
-If a payable citation is related to a must appear citation, all will be scheduled at 9:00 a.m.
-The defendant must appear in court unless the citation has a pre-payable fine amount and the fine is paid in advance of the trial date, which will result in the case being closed.
+When a Natural Resources citation is received and entered by the Court, a trial date is scheduled.
+The defendant must appear in Court unless the citation has a pre-payable fine amount and the fine is paid in advance of the trial date, which will result in the case being closed.

-If a defendant fails to appear for a must appear natural resources citation, the Court may issue a bench warrant on the trial date for the arrest of the defendant.
+If a defendant fails to appear for a "must appear" Natural Resources citation, the Court may issue a bench warrant on the trial date for the arrest of the defendant.

-If a defendant fails to appear in court for a pre-payable citation, the Court will hold the file for five (5) days.
+If a defendant fails to appear in Court for a pre-payable citation, the Court will hold the file for five (5) days.
 If the defendant pays the pre-payable fine amount within the five (5) days, the case will be closed.
-If the fine remains unpaid, the Court will issue a failure to appear or pay fine notice (DC/CR 115) to the defendant and add a \$100.00 fine to the original fine amount for the citation.
-The failure to appear or pay fine notice notifies the defendant that a warrant for the defendant's arrest may be issued by the Court unless, by the end of the 15th day after the date on which the notice was mailed, (i) the defendant pays the fine on the original charge plus the \$100.00 fine for failing to appear or (ii) posts bond or a penalty deposit and requests a new trial date.
+If the fine remains unpaid, the Court will issue a Failure to Appear or Pay Fine Notice (DC/CR 115) to the defendant and add a \$100.00 fine to the original fine amount for the citation.
+The Failure to Appear or Pay Fine Notice notifies the defendant that a warrant for the defendant's arrest may be issued by the Court unless, by the end of the 15th day after the date on which the notice was mailed, (i) the defendant pays the fine on the original charge plus the \$100.00 fine for failing to appear or (ii) posts bond or a penalty deposit and requests a new trial date.
 If the defendant fails to pay the fines or post the bond or penalty deposit within the fifteen (15) days, the Court may issue a warrant charging the defendant with failure to appear.